 - systematically compiled and licensee-approved documentation, including the manufacturing records in the scope specified in the inspection plan

-and arrange the inspection of structure in the scope specified by the inspection plan:
+and arrange in the scope specified by the inspection plan

-- structural inspection (visual inspections, dimension inspections, verification of part identification markings)
+- structural inspection (visual quality inspection, dimension inspections, verification of part identification markings)

-907. In safety classes 1 and 2, all valves and, in safety class 3, at least one of a set of identical valves shall be visually inspected after factory tests.
-The scope of valve dismantling after factory tests to check the condition of valve parts shall be as approved in connection with the construction plan review.
+907. In Safety Classes 1 and 2 all valves and in Safety Class 3 at least one of identical valves in the delivery batch shall be inspected when dismantled after factory testing.
+The scope of dismantling shall comply with the accepted construction plan.
+[2020-01-20]

-908. If the valve or its parts essential for operability are repaired or modified, or wearing parts other than those that are disposable are replaced after factory tests, the valve’s conformity shall be verified by repeating factory tests.
+908. If the valve or its parts essential for operability are repaired or modified, or wearing parts other than those that are disposable are replaced at the factory after factory tests, the valve’s conformity shall be verified by repeating factory tests.
+[2020-01-20]

-911. Construction inspection shall be acceptably conducted before the valve’s transfer to its installation position.
+911. The construction inspection of the valve shall be acceptably conducted before installing the valve.
+[2020-01-20]

 1002.
 The licensee shall have a construction plan for the valve’s installation.
 The installation construction plan shall present the following: